stevezhangzA/stephenzhang.github.io/_pages/about.md

   - /about.html
 ---

-:smile: I'm Ziqi Zhang, currently seeking for a computer science Ph.D candidate opportunity.
+I'm Ziqi Zhang, currently seeking for a computer science Ph.D candidate opportunity.

-I have completed the required courses of MicroMasters Program in Statistics and Data Science, **Massachusetts Institute of Technology (MIT)**. :clap:
+I have completed the required courses of MicroMasters Program in Statistics and Data Science, **Massachusetts Institute of Technology (MIT)**.

 Previously, I have a period of research experience at [School of Engineering](https://engineering.westlake.edu.cn/), **Westlake University**.

-Feel free to [email](mailto:stevezhangz@163.com)  me if you would like to collerberate or have any suggestions.
+Feel free to [email](mailto:stevezhangz@163.com)  me if you would like to collaborate or have any suggestions.

-:rainbow: News
+News
 ======
 - Jan.
 2025: I have completed required courses of MicroMasters Program in Statistics and Data Science, **Massachusetts Institute of Technology (MIT)**.
 - Dec.
 2024: One paper has been accepted by **AAAI'2025 PRL**.